allenchristophertools/Allen.Tools/README.md

-I'd be happy to talk to you so send me an email at mr@allen.tools to chat.
+I'd be happy to talk to you so send me an email at mr@allen.tools to write a letter.
 If you're looking for my code repos they currently it's at kayfay.
 I don't operate as a business anymore in this website is more or less a personal site but if you want to direct chat with me connect with me on linkedin.com/in/allentools.

 About Me